The Skinny on Cardio ExerciseArticle posted in: Fitness

 Your specific goals will determine the amount of cardio you should be doing.
 If you’re just trying to speed up weight loss with cardio exercise, a few moderate-intensity workouts each week may be all you need.
 However, if you’re training for a marathon, it might be necessary to do high-intensity anaerobic and aerobic exercise on an intense level.

-Because what you put in your body is just as important as how you move your body, the South Beach Diet recommends 30 minutes of aerobic activity per day during our weight loss phase and 60 minutes per day during weight maintenance.
+Because what you put in your body is just as important as how you move your body, the South Beach Diet recommends 30 minutes of aerobic activity per day during weight loss and 60 minutes for weight maintenance.

 Similarly, Harvard Health suggests 150 minutes of a moderate-intensity cardio workout per week and two days of muscle-strengthening activities.
 No two expert recommendations are exactly alike, but all advocate one thing: movement.
 As little as 15 minutes of intense exercise each day will make a positive impact on your health, says Harvard Health.